jackstapleton/rdb-autoscaling/whitepaper.md

 - Predictive
     * Machine learning is used to predict demand.
 - Dynamic
-    * Cloudwatch Metrics are monitored to follow the flow of demand.
+    * Cloudwatch metrics are monitored to follow the flow of demand.
-    * e.g. CPU and Memory Usage.
+    * e.g. CPU and memory uSage.
 - Manual
     * Adjusting the ASG's `DesiredCapacity` attribute.
     * Can be done through the console or the AWS CLI.